anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-02-16-A-Visual-History-of-Nobel-Prize-Winner.md

 <div class="cell border-box-sizing text_cell rendered celltag_context"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="5.-What-is-the-gender-of-a-typical-Nobel-Prize-winner?">5.
-What is the gender of a typical Nobel Prize winner?<a class="anchor-link" href="#5.-What-is-the-gender-of-a-typical-Nobel-Prize-winner?"> </a></h2><p>So the USA became the dominating winner of the Nobel Prize first in the 1930s and had kept the leading position ever since.
+<h2 id="What-is-the-gender-of-a-typical-Nobel-Prize-winner?">What is the gender of a typical Nobel Prize winner?<a class="anchor-link" href="#What-is-the-gender-of-a-typical-Nobel-Prize-winner?"> </a></h2><p>So the USA became the dominating winner of the Nobel Prize first in the 1930s and had kept the leading position ever since.
 But one group that was in the lead from the start, and never seems to let go, are <em>men</em>.
 Maybe it shouldn't come as a shock that there is some imbalance between how many male and female prize winners there are, but how significant is this imbalance?
 And is it better or worse within specific prize categories like physics, medicine, literature, etc.?</p>
 </div>
 </div>
 </div>